A Bayesian Approach to In-Game Win Probability in Soccer: Experiments

-We then evaluate the quality of the estimated win probabilities on the external test set, which is a challenging task.
-For example, when a team is given an 8\% probability of winning at a given state of the game, this essentially means that if the game was played from that state onwards a hundred times, the team is expected to win approximately eight of them.
-This cannot be assessed for a single game, since each game is played only once.
-Therefore, we calculate for all games in the test set where our model predicts a win, draw or loss probability of x\% the fraction of games that actually ended up in that outcome.
-Ideally, this fraction should be x\% as well when averaged over many games.
-This is reflected in the probability calibration curves in Figure~\ref{fig:pc_existing_models}.
-Only our proposed Bayesian classifier has a good probability calibration curve.
-Among the three other models, the RF classifier performs well, but the predictions for the probability of ties break down in late game situations.
+Figure~\ref{fig:pc_existing_models} compares the calibration aggregated over the entire duration of a game of our proposed Bayesian model against the approaches used in other sports.
+Table~\ref{table:calibration} gives the ECE for these same models, aggregated separately for each half and for the final 10\% of the game.
+All models were trained with the same set of features.

+Only our Bayesian model has good probability calibration curves.
+The difference is most apparent in the final 10\% of games, when our proposed Bayesian model achieves an ECE of 0.002.
+Among the three other models, the RF classifier performs well, but the predictions for the probability of ties break down in late-game situations (ECE = 0.101).
+It never predicts a high probability of a tie.
 Similarly, the LR and mLR models struggle to accurately predict the probability of ties.
 Additionally, their win and loss probabilities are also not well calibrated.

-Besides the probability calibration, we also look at how the accuracy and RPS of our predictions on the test set evolve as the game progresses (Figure~\ref{fig:acc_rps_all_models}).
-To measure accuracy, we take the most likely outcome at each time frame

-and compare this with the actual outcome at the end of the game.
-Both the RPS and accuracy of all in-game win probability models improve when the game progresses, as they gain more information about the final outcome.
-Yet, only the Bayesian model is able to make consistently correct predictions at the end of each game.
+The RPS of all in-game win probability models improves when the game progresses (Figure~\ref{fig:rps_all_models}), as they gain more information about the final outcome.
+Yet, only our Bayesian model is able to make consistently correct predictions at the end of each game.
 For the first few time frames of each game, the models' performance is similar to a pre-game logistic regression model that uses the Elo rating difference as a single feature.
-Furthermore, the Bayesian model clearly outperforms the LR, mLR and RF models.
+Furthermore, our Bayesian model clearly outperforms the LR, mLR and RF models.

-Finally, we apply our Bayesian statistical model on the 48 games of the 2018 World Cup group stage and compare our predictions against the ones by FiveThirtyEight.
-Due to FiveThirtyEight's better pre-game team ratings, their model performs better in the early stages of the game.
-Our model has a similar performance in the later stages.
-More details about this evaluation can be found in the appendix.